ropensci/roweb3/content/blog/2023-04-21-ropensci-news-digest-april-2023/index.md

 \* in the northern hemisphere at least, otherwise, give them a good *fall* cleaning!

+* Tuesday, June 6th, 9:00 Australia Western / 01:00 UTC ["Integrating and merging datasets from different sources"](/events/coworking-2023-06/) *Hosted by community host [Cynthia Huang](/author/cynthia-huang) and [Steffi LaZerte](/author/steffi-lazerte/)*
+    - Spend time integrating datasets for your own work
+    - Explore how others tackle the problem of merging datasets from different sources or different data versions
+    - Talk to our community host and other attendees and discuss strategies for integrating datasets.

 ## Software :package:

 ### New packages